Kelvintrc/alx-low_level_programming/0x00-hello_world/README.md

 	-The program ends with the value 0

-5.Hello, printf: This is a C program that prints exactly with proper grammar, but the outcome is a piece of art, ,followed by a new line:
+5. Hello, printf: This is a C program that prints exactly with proper grammar, but the outcome is a piece of art, ,followed by a new line:
 	-Using the function printf

 	-Not allowed to use the function puts